techidaily/site-howto/source/_posts/strategies-for-apps-that-wont-download-from-play-store-on-xiaomi-redmi-note-12r-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![closing apps in app switcher](https://images.wondershare.com/drfone/article/2023/06/android-camera-not-working-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step 2: Next, you can choose to close just the camera app or, better yet, close all apps by tapping the Close All button.
 Flicking any app upwards (quick upward swipe) is how you close an app.
 If there is no Close All button anywhere, repeat the gesture for all open apps.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### II.III: Check App Permissions